 The following are guidelines that must be followed when a child is flying as an Unaccompanied Minor:

-The person dropping off the child at the airport must obtain a gate pass at the reservation counter, escort the child to the gate, and remain in the gate area with the Unaccompanied Minor until after the flight takes off.
+- The person dropping off the child at the airport should request a gate pass at the reservation counter, escort the child to the gate, and remain in the gate area with the Unaccompanied Minor until after the flight takes off.
+Gate passes will only be issued to non-traveling individuals who present a Government issued photo ID.